 $ORAC1120 as shown below:

 Call Oracle Database install procedure.
-This procedure copies the
+This procedure copies the DBA files from

-DBA files, enter the following command:
+To install the DBA files, enter the following command:

 This procedure prompts you for the following information: